Designers: Marc André

 All of the cards you buy increase your wealth as they give you a permanent gem bonus for later buys; some of the cards also give you prestige points.
 In order to win the game, you must reach 15 prestige points before your opponents do.

-4 heats of 60 minutes.
+3 heats.
 4-player games are preferred but we will use 3-player tables if necessary to allow all players to play.

 Rules as in the box, no expansions or promos.